ParkerLab/BMO/README.md

 ## Using Snakemake
 We strongly recommend you run BMO using [Snakemake](https://snakemake.readthedocs.io), an extremely powerful tool for running reproducible pipelines.

-### 1) Activate BMO conda environment (optional)
+### 1) Create and activate BMO conda environment (optional)
+**Requirements**: Having a working [Anaconda](https://docs.anaconda.com/anaconda/install/) or [Miniconda](https://conda.io/docs/user-guide/install/index.html) installation in your system.

+#### Using the provided conda environment
-If you do not have Snakemake installed, don't have administrative privileges in your machine/cluster, or don't want to overwrite anything in your main environment, we provide a separate [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) with everything you need to get started (it's actually just a barebones python 3 with Snakemake and R installed).
+If you do not have Snakemake installed, don't have administrative privileges in your machine/cluster, or don't want to overwrite anything in your main environment, we provide a separate [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) with everything you need to get started (it's actually just a barebones python 3 with Snakemake, pysam, and R installed).
 To create the environment, run the command below from wherever you cloned BMO:
 ```sh
 conda env create -f conda/environment.yml
 ```